omnifed/cerberus/README.md

 - docs: The official docs website for Cerberus.
 - figma: Figma related files that run jobs on the CI using the Figma API.
 - packages: The core packages that make up Cerberus.
-- tests: The test suite for Cerberus.
+- tests: The test suite for Cerberus & React related packages.
+- solid-tests: The test suite for Solid Cerberus packages.

 ### Cerberus Package Context

 - **panda-preset**: The default preset for Cerberus.
 This is where all the styles live.
 - **react**: The React components for Cerberus.
 React only owns components, not styles.
-- **styled-system**: The source of truth preset build for Cerberus.
-This how people consume the styles from the preset. **This is the only package that should not be touched.
-It is purely generated files.**
-- **icons**: DEPRECATED.
-Will be deleted in the future.
+- **solid**: The SolidJS components for Cerberus.
+Solid only owns components, not sytles.